movemntdev/hyperlane-monorepo/rust/README.md

 #### Automated E2E Test

+For the E2E test run you need a local instance of postgres running.
+For macOS:
+`brew install postgresql@14`
+`brew services start postgresql@14`
+`brew services list`

+Then you need to create the postgres super user (if this hasn't been created already):
+`/opt/homebrew/opt/postgresql@14/bin/createuser -s postgres`

+And verify the connection:
+`psql -h localhost -U postgres -d postgres`

 To perform an automated e2e test of the agents locally, from within the `hyperlane-monorepo/rust` directory, run:

 ```bash